-- In the Address field, type the hostname or IP address of the SFTP server.
-In the port field after the colon, type the port number you're using for SFTP (the default is
+- In the Address field, enter the hostname or IP address of the SFTP server.
+In the port field after the colon, enter the port number you're using for SFTP (the default is

-- In the Path field, type the path to use for storing log files.
+- In the Path field, enter the path to use for storing log files.
 Leaving the default

 /in this field means the files will be saved in the root path.
 We describe this variable in more detail in our guide on changing where log files are written.

-- In the User field, type the username used to authenticate to the SFTP server.
+- In the User field, enter the username used to authenticate to the SFTP server.

 ecdsa-sha2-nistp256is your Host key algorithm, and